microsoft/rushstack-websites/websites/rushjs.io/docs/pages/maintainer/custom_tips.md

 The `ERR_PNPM_NO_MATCHING_VERSION` code above is from PNPM.
 Rush's corresponding tip ID is `TIP_PNPM_NO_MATCHING_VERSION`.
 We can define the tip as follows:

-(If you don't have this file, you can generate it using `rush init`.)

 **common/config/rush/custom-tips.json**

 ```js